AswinSunil/url-shortener/README.md

 In vs code, click view->terminal and enter the command git clone https://github.com/AswinSunil/url-shortener (link of the repo we created above)

 The above command will ask for your github username and password.
 Enter your username but do not enter password instead use your github token as password.

-Generate Github tokens:
+By default the image pushed to GHCR is in private Generate Github tokens:

 Click Github Profile Icon -> Settings -> Developer Settings -> Personal Access Tokens (PAT) -> Classic Tokens -> Create new Classic Tokens Give note, expiration date and permissions for Repo, workflow and GHCR then click -> Generate Token